↑ Some pictures are missing in this blog post, to see all of the pictures press this link ↑

 - Step 6 – Test the migration: This will take some time, so be patient and wait until the process has finished.
 This gives you a good feeling of how long the real migration will take later.

 - Step 7 – Test connectivity: This is a bit cumbersome for people not familiar with console/terminal commands.
 So you may either risk to skip this step or dig into the provided documentation – I will not help you with this.

 - Step 8 – Ensure independence from the Heroku add-on’s config var: This is a very important step!
 Therefore step-by-step:

-o In your browser, switch back to the tab where you have logged into your Heroku dashboard and select your Nightscout project. o Go to the Settings page: o Spot the variable with the name ““MONGODB_URI” or “MONGOLAB_URI” or “MONGOLAB_<color>_URI” so similar.
+In your browser, switch back to the tab where you have logged into your Heroku dashboard and select your Nightscout project. o, Go to the Settings page: o Spot the variable with the name ““MONGODB_URI” or “MONGOLAB_URI” or “MONGOLAB_< colour>_URI” so similar.
 This variable has been automatically provisioned back when you deployed Nightscout on Heroku.

-o Copy the value of that variable, the old database connection string, which should look similar to this: mongodb://<username>:<password>@…
+Copy the value of that variable, the old database connection string, which should look similar to this: MongoDB://<username>:<password>@…

 Remember: The part before the colon is your old and new database username, the part after the colon up to the @ your database password. o Create a completely new variable at the end of your variable list with the variable name “MONGO_CONNECTION” and paste the old database connection string as value.
 You’ll need to modify that value as very last step later, however, it’s important to store its value for the time being, as the old variable will be automatically deleted.

 - Step 9 – Migrate: Go for it!
 And be patient, it might take a while.